-The recommended oral dose regimen is 250mg twice daily to treat mild to moderate, and 500mg twice daily for severe or complicated urinary tract infections.
-Therapy for mild to moderate respiratory tract or skin and soft-tissue infections require 500mg twice daily dosing, while a dosage of 750mg twice daily is recommended for severe or complicated infections.
+The recommended oral dose regimen is 250 mg twice daily to treat mild to moderate, and 500 mg twice daily for severe or complicated urinary tract infections.
+Therapy for mild to moderate respiratory tract or skin and soft-tissue infections require 500mg twice-daily dosing, while a dosage of 750mg twice daily is recommended for severe or complicated infections.
 Ciprofloxacin should be given with food to minimize gastrointestinal upset.

 Adverse effects are mild at therapeutic doses and are mostly limited to gastrointestinal disruptions such as nausea and diarrhea.
 The serious adverse effects of ciprofloxacin include peripheral neuropathy, prolonged QT interval, seizures, and other CNS effects, hyper or hypoglycemia, photosensitivity, tendonitis.
 Black box warnings include tendinitis and tendon rupture (associated with the fluoroquinolone class).
 The most common type of tendon rupture involves the Achilles tendon.
 There have also been reports of tendinopathies in the gluteal, iliopsoas, and triceps tendons.
 Rare interactions include drug-induced bullous pemphigoid.

 Contraindications to ciprofloxacin include patients with documented hypersensitivity to the drug or components of the formulation.
 The concurrent administration of tizanidine for muscle spasms is also a contraindication.
-The pharmacokinetics of tizanidine are altered by CYP1A2 inhibition (ciprofloxacin), which leads to increased tizanidine levels and resulting in decreased psychomotor activity, blood pressure and heart rate.
+The pharmacokinetics of tizanidine are altered by CYP1A2 inhibition (ciprofloxacin), which leads to increased tizanidine levels and resulting in decreased psychomotor activity, blood pressure, and heart rate.
 Avoid ciprofloxacin and its fluoroquinolone class in patients with myasthenia gravis because it may exacerbate muscle weaknesses.

 Providers should monitor patients taking ciprofloxacin for symptoms of tendinitis, altered mental status, complete blood count, and renal and hepatic function in prolonged therapy.
 Other significant interactions with ciprofloxacin include theophylline (particularly with concurrent caffeine use), which acts on the CYP1A2 and raises theophylline levels.
 There have been reports that the use of ciprofloxacin can lead to elevated cyclosporine serum levels.
 Oral absorption of ciprofloxacin decreases with antacids containing agents such as aluminum and magnesium.

-The elimination half-life of ciprofloxacin ranges from 3.3 to 6.8 hours in elderly, as compared with three to four hours in younger persons.
+The elimination half-life of ciprofloxacin ranges from 3.3 to 6.8 hours in the elderly, as compared with three to four hours in younger persons.
 There is limited evidence suggesting ciprofloxacin excretion in breast milk..
 Clinical data indicate there is no significant evidence of osteoarticular toxicity in newborns and children.
 In these studies, the drug exposure of neonates and children was at much higher doses as compared to children whose exposure was via breastfeeding.
-Use of ciprofloxacin with nursing mothers is acceptable with monitoring for possible GI adverse effects (diarrhea or candidiasis).
+The use of ciprofloxacin with nursing mothers is acceptable with monitoring for possible GI adverse effects (diarrhea or candidiasis).
 Consider avoiding breastfeeding three to four hours after dosing.

-Ciprofloxacin also has a potential effect in bladder cancer management.
+Ciprofloxacin also has potential benefits in bladder cancer management.
 In vitro studies on tumor cells made from transitional cell carcinoma of the bladder resulted in both a dose- as well as time-dependent inhibition of cell growth.
 These results were achieved by ciprofloxacin with concentrations that are easily attainable in the urine of patients..
 With appropriate use, ciprofloxacin can be less costly and more cost-effective than traditional parenteral regimens in selected clinical settings.
 Additional well-designed studies would be helpful in further defining the most cost-efficient use of this antimicrobial agent.
-However, in E. coli-associated urinary tract infections, there has been an increase in ciprofloxacin resistance more-so in the hospital versus the community setting..
+However, in E. coli-associated urinary tract infections, there has been an increase in ciprofloxacin resistance more-so in the hospital versus the community setting.
 Evaluation of the use of ciprofloxacin as empiric therapy should be on a case-by-case basis.